-Folio No CDC Participa ant Identity Card No CDCA/CNo hereby appoint her a member of the co attend, speak and v mpany, vide Regi rote for me /us a of of th Annual Gene as my/ our proxy to ral Meeting of the Bank to be As witness my/our h and this day of 2021.
-Dated Place: Signature Five-Rupees Revenue Stamp Notes Signature should agree with the
+Folio No CDC Participan t Identity Card No CDC A/C No hereby appoint her a member of the cor attend, speak and vo npany, vide Regist ote for me /us and of of ered Folio No 30th Annual Gene a member/ shares do or failing him / who is also as my/ our proxy to ral Meeting of the Bank to be As witness my/our h and this day of 2021.
+Dated Place: Signature Five-Rupees Revenue Stamp Notes Signature should agree with the ecimen registered with the Bank

-A. General
+Α. General

-- 1. A member entitled to attend and vote at a General Meeting is entitled to appoint a proxy to attend and vote instead him/her.
-No person shall act as a proxy, who is not a member of the bank except that Government of Pakistan /Provincial Government/State Bank of Pakistan/Corporation may appoint a person who is not a member. - 2.
-The instrument appointing a proxy should be signed by the member of his/ her attorney duly authorized in writing.
+- A member entitled to attend and vote at a General Meeting is entitled to appoint a proxy to attend and vote instead him/her.
+No 1. person shall act as a proxy, who is not a member of the bank except that Government of Pakistan /Provincial Government/State Bank of Pakistan/Corporation may appoint a person who is not a member. - 2.
+The instrument appointing a proxy should be signed by the member of his/her attorney duly authorized in writing.
 If the member is a corporation (other than Government of Pakistan and State Bank of Pakistan), its common seal should be affixed on the instrument. - 3.
 The instrument appointing a proxy, together with the Power of Attorney, if any, under which it is signed or a nationally certified copy thereof, should be deposited, with our Registrar/Transfer Agents, Messrs.
 THK Associates (Pvt) Ltd. Plot no 32-C, Jami Commercial Street 2, D.H.A, Phase VII, Karachi-75500 Pakistan, not less than 48 hours before the time of holding meeting. - 4.
 If a member appoints more than one proxy, and more than one instrument of proxy are deposited by a member with the Bank, all such instruments of proxy shall be rendered invalid.

-B. For CDC Account Holders
+For CDC Account Holders Β.

 - 1. The proxy form shall be witnessed by two persons whose names, addresses and CNIC number shall be mentioned on the form. - 2.
-Attested copies of CNIC or the passport of the beneficial owners and proxy shall be furnished with the proxy form. - 3.
-The proxy shall produce his/her original CNIC or original passport at the time of the meeting. - 4.
-In case of Government of Pakistan /Provincial Government / State Bank of Pakistan/Corporate entry, the Board of Director's resolution/power of attorney with specimen signature shall be submitted along with proxy to the Bank.
+Attested copies of CNIC or the passport of the beneficial owners and proxy shall be furnished with the proxy form. - З. The proxy shall produce his/her original CNIC or original passport at the time of the meeting. - 4.
+In case of Government of Pakistan / Provincial Government / State Bank of Pakistan/Corporate entry, the Board of Director's resolution/power of attorney with specimen signature shall be submitted along with proxy to the Bank.